gipert/master-thesis/README.md

 * clone with `--recursive` to include ProgressBar submodule
 * please check what the Makefile does before doing anything
-* set `GERDACPTDIR` env variable to point at the project location
+* set `GERDACPTDIR` env variable to point at the project location!
-* just `make fit` if you are only interested in doing the fit with the pre-processed data
+* just `make fit` if you are only interested in doing the fit with the pre-processed data (required: BAT)
 * see `runfit --help`